What to do when somebody dies

 Certificate for burial or cremation:

-The Registrar will issue a certificate authorising the burial or cremation of the body and should be passed to the funeral director without delay.
-This is green in colour.
-In cases where a death has been reported to HM Coroner and the funeral is a cremation no such green certificate will be issued, as the coroner himself will send direct to the funeral
+In cases where a death has been reported to HM Coroner and the funeral is a cremation no such green certificate will be issued, as the coroner himself will send direct to the Funeral Director a certificate authorizing the cremation to proceed.

 Where are the Registrar’s Offices?